ducktyper/OOView.js/README.md

 ```

 #### @view.events
-You can set permanent events under associated element using "events" method
+You can set permanent events under associated element using "events" method.
 Syntax was influenced by backbone.js
 ```coffeescript
 class @Score